Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 "He told us that it was the one option that *he* wouldn't use, sir."

-"I want you to go over every single thing that piece of shit **_xeno_**"---the word was expectorated with all the venom of a racial epithet---"has told us and God help me but if there's even a *hint* that...you know what, just get it the fuck done!"
+"I want you to go over every single thing that piece of shit **_xeno_**" - the word was expectorated with all the venom of a racial epithet - "has told us and God help me but if there's even a *hint* that...you know what, just get it the fuck done!"

 There was a shocked silence as their collective superior barged out of the room.
 The tension finally broke when the base commander took a deep breath.

 "I do believe that man's head is about to roll." he commented, exploiting the full sardonic, drawled breadth of his Georgia accent.

-Nobody laughed---the devastation in California was simply too raw and solemn for that.
+Nobody laughed - the devastation in California was simply too raw and solemn for that.
 But they did all let go of just a little tension.

 "Serve him the fuck right."
 'Carl' said.
 "He screwed the pooch."